 - Ask-an-Attorney: Students have access to a database of attorneys who have offered to speak with them to discuss such topics as the attorney’s career path, résumés, cover letters, and practice area options.

-- Practice Area Forums: Twice a semester, dozens of attorneys from the same or similar practice areas are invited to campus to speak with students about that practice area in a table-talk setting.
-Students come away with a heightened understanding of that practice area as well as a deeper sense of the different settings—law firm, in-house, government agency, public interest organization—where attorneys can practice that area of law.
+- Practice Area Forums: Each semester attorneys from the same or similar practice areas are invited to campus to speak with students in a table-talk setting.
+Students come away with a heightened understanding of specific practice areas as well as a deeper sense of the different settings—law firm, in-house, government agency, public interest organization.

 - Lunch with a Lawyer: Each week during the fall and spring semesters, attorneys in different practice areas host a lunch for eight to 10 students.
 These small lunch meetings offer students the opportunity to learn about a practice area and meet a potential advisor in a more intimate setting.

 - Mentor Match Program: This program matches hand-picked alumni with participating students based on the student’s career interests, providing another source of guidance as students enter the profession and learn more about the legal practice.